owntech-foundation/Core/docs/environment_setup.md

         - Check that you **do not have any spaces in the path** of your project
         - Check that the **length of your project** path is smaller than 256 characters.
         - You should preferably have your project folder as close as possible to the root
+        - Be sure the SPIN board PWR LED lights up correctly when connected to the USB
+        - Check your USB-C cable is working and can handle data
+        - Check your internet connectin is up and running

     === "macOS"
         - **Git:** If you do not have git installed, get it here [git for macOS](https://git-scm.com/download/mac)
         - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://www.python.org/downloads/macos/)
         - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
+        - Be sure the SPIN board PWR LED lights up correctly when connected to the USB
+        - Check your USB-C cable is working and can handle data
+        - Check your internet connectin is up and running
+        - If you have a problem with `mcumgr`, please refer to the [ongoing issue](https://github.com/owntech-foundation/Core/issues/5) to handle it.

     === "Linux"